Royal Commission into Defence and Veteran Suicide: Hearings

-The Royal Commission heard evidence about risk and protective factors that are unique to military service, including the role and importance of families, Australian Defence Force culture, transition out of the Australian Defence Force, delays with Department of Veterans' Affairs claims, and more.
+The Royal Commission heard evidence about risk and protective factors that are unique to military service, including the role and importance of families, Australian Defence Force (ADF) culture, transition out of the Australian Defence Force, delays with Department of Veterans' Affairs claims, and more.

 Reports

 Interim report

-As outlined by the Letters Patent, The Royal Commissioners presented the interim report of the Royal Commission into Defence and Veteran Suicide to the governor-general, General David Hurley AC DSC (Retd) on 11 August 2022.
+As outlined by the letters patent, the Royal Commissioners presented the interim report of the Royal Commission into Defence and Veteran Suicide to the governor-general, General David Hurley on 11 August 2022.
 The interim report was tabled in Parliament on the same day, containing urgent recommendations and information based on the Royal Commission's work to date.
-It includes initial findings on suicide prevention and wellbeing, families, Australian Defence Force culture, transition, and what might happen after the Royal Commission.
+It includes initial findings on suicide prevention and wellbeing, families, ADF culture, transition, and what might happen after the Royal Commission.

 In the Interim Report, the Royal Commission made 13 urgent recommendations, including: